RE curriculum – How to decolonise your lessons

 Christianity has an uncomfortable connection to colonisation.
 It is the religion of the British empire and has been since the emperor Constantine appropriated it for his own means.

 Also, the Church has historically benefited from the slave trade.
-Before that, Christianity was an illegal band of rebels following the teachings of a convicted criminal – Jesus – a Middle Eastern man.
+Before that, Christianity was, under the rule of Rome, an illegal band of rebels following the teachings of a leader, who, again under the anti-Christian rule of Pontius Pilate, was effectively a convicted criminal – Jesus – a Middle Eastern man.

 Saying ‘Jesus is Lord’ in the time of the Roman Empire was literally a revolutionary statement.
 How could this impact your teaching of Christianity?